 This dataset consists of 2-dimensional roof outlines ("roofprints") for all buildings larger than 150 square feet for all of Massachusetts

-The features were interpreted by a contractor (Rolta) for the whole area of the Commonwealth using color, 30 cm.
+The features were initially interpreted by a contractor (Rolta) for the entire Commonwealth using color, 30 cm.
 DigitalGlobe ortho images obtained in 2011 and 2012, supplemented with LiDAR (Light Detection And Ranging) data collected from 2002 to 2011 for the eastern half of the state.

-The roofprints as delivered were enhanced by MassGIS using Normalized Digital Surface Models (NDSMs) derived from the same LiDAR data.
-Other layers were used, including the Level 3 Parcels, to aid in review, especially where LiDAR data were not available.
+The roofprints as delivered by Rolta were enhanced by MassGIS using Normalized Digital Surface Models (NDSMs) derived from the same LiDAR data.
+Other layers were used, including the Standardized Parcels, to aid in review, especially where LiDAR data were not available.
 See the section "Roofprint Shifting" below for details on MassGIS' work to edit the roofprints.
 For information on other updates see the "Maintenance" section.

 In ArcSDE the layer is named STRUCTURES_POLY.